mbleron/JSONUtilities/README.md

 JSON boolean `true` / `false` ➜ `<boolean>true</boolean>` / `<boolean>false</boolean>`
 JSON null `null` ➜ `<null/>`

-When the JSON element is an object member, a "key" attribute is added to the XML element to represents its name, e.g.
+When the JSON element is an object member, a "key" attribute is added to the XML element to represent its name, e.g.

 `{"item":"Hello!"}` ➜ `<map><string key="item">Hello!</string></map>`